ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 Pacemaker provides different mechanisms to handle node failures and in particular the 'split brain' scenario in a two node cluster.
 One mechanisim is to use a third **quorum node** within the Pacemaker cluster to arbitrate when one of the HADR cluster nodes fails.

 On IBM Cloud, while you can configure a quorum device on a third host, there is an alternative that uses a **fencing agent**.
-The fencing agent interacts with the IBM Cloud infrastructure to start, stop,  or reboot the virtual machines.
+The fencing agent interacts with the IBM Cloud infrastructure to start, stop, monitor and/or reboot the virtual machines.
 The advantage of configuring a two-node HADR Pacemaker cluster with fencing is that it removes the requirement of a third host for the quorum device, thus reducing on-going cost.

 For more information on configuring Pacemaker with the *fence_ibm_vpc* fencing agent, see [Setting up two-node Db2 HADR Pacemaker cluster with fencing on IBM Cloud](https://www.ibm.com/support/pages/node/7228864).